 Alimony is a prevalent issue in most divorce cases.
-The Alimony Reform Act of 2011, which became effective March 1, 2012, changed dramatically how alimony is treated in the Commonwealth.
-The new law created four different categories of alimony: general term, rehabilitative, reimbursement and transitional alimony.
-Each category of alimony has different terms and conditions.
+The Alimony Reform Act of 2011, which became effective March 1, 2012, changed how alimony is treated in the Commonwealth.
+The new law created four different categories of alimony: general term, rehabilitative, reimbursement, and transitional alimony.
+Each type of alimony has separate terms and conditions.

 To work with a Quincy alimony lawyer, schedule your free consultation.

-Please note that the following is by no means an exhaustive list of the terms and conditions, but rather a brief summary.
+Please note that the following is by no means an exhaustive list of the terms and conditions but a brief summary.

-- General term alimony is spousal support to an economically dependent recipient spouse that is paid periodically over a term determined by the length of the marriage
+- General term alimony is spousal support to an economically dependent recipient spouse paid periodically over a term determined by the length of the marriage.

-- Reimbursement alimony is spousal support paid one time, or periodically for a short term, that is intended to compensate the receiving spouse for his or her financial contribution to the payer over the course of a marriage that lasted less than five years.
+- Reimbursement alimony is spousal support paid one time or periodically for a short term intended to compensate the receiving spouse for their financial contribution to the payer over the course of a marriage that lasted less than five years.

 What Factors Will Massachusetts Courts Consider?

-The court must determine which type of alimony is appropriate, the amount of alimony to be awarded and the duration of time the alimony award will last.
+The court must determine which type of alimony is appropriate, the amount to be awarded, and the duration of time the award will last.
 The court also looks at various factors in determining the amount of alimony, including, but not limited to:

 - Age of both parties